-&lt;sup>7 These documents can all be found at the following docket: https://efiling.energysafety.ca.gov/Lists/DocketLog.aspx?docketnumber=2021-SCAs satisfied a condition for consideration of "good standing" status for their annual safety certifications.
+7 These documents can all be found at the following docket: https://efiling.energysafety.ca.gov/Lists/DocketLog.aspx?docketnumber=2021-SCAs

-In 2022, Energy Safety developed and posted Guidelines for the 2022 Safety Culture Assessment process, signaling an intent to follow much of the same processes and steps from the 2021 assessment.
+In 2022, Energy Safety developed and posted Guidelines for the 2022 Safety Culture Assessment process9, signaling an intent to follow much of the same processes and steps from the 2021 assessment.
 The 2021 Safety Culture Assessment establishes a baseline that can be used to evaluate progress over time and incorporate continuous improvements in safety culture among the State's investor-owned utilities.